-For example, when two people apply for a mortgage together, the lender uses the lower credit score between both applicants to determine if they qualify for the loan and to set their loan terms including their mortgage rate and closing costs.
-For applicants with three credit scores, the lender uses the middle score.
+For example, when two people apply for a mortgage together, the lender uses the average median credit score between both applicants to determine if they qualify for the loan and to set their loan terms including their mortgage rate and closing costs.
+For applicants with three credit scores, the lender uses the middle score for both applicants to calculate the average score.
 For applicants with two credit scores, the lender uses the lower score.

 The example below demonstrates the credit score that lenders use for co-borrowers.
 In this case, both borrowers have three credit score from the different credit bureaus.

 Credit Score 2: 700